 The contractor will provide mobile spill kits and they will be kept on site and in mobile equipment during construction activities.
 Spill response equipment in the spill kits must at least include hydrophobic booms, absorbent pads, and a shovel for responding to spills on land and on water.
 Spill response equipment must be positioned near the area of work and near the waterbodies and drainage ditches.
-Table 3-1 list equipment available for spill response and Table 3-2 lists spill kit inventory and locations.
+Table 3-1 lists DNAC's equipment available for spill response in each spill kit and Table 3-2 lists spill kit inventory and locations.
 The contractor will update Tables 3-1 and 3-2 after project award before construction activities begin and before performing maintenance work on the ditches after construction is completed.